You are currently viewing BINANCE FACES TIGHT DEADLINES IN AN ONGOING LEGAL BATTLE WITH THE SEC

 UNREGISTERED Exchange, Broker, and Clearing Agent

-According to the SEC’s complaint, which was submitted to the U.S. District Court for the District of Columbia, Zhao has been in control of Binance.com and Binance.US since at least July 2017.
-During this time, Zhao has allegedly earned at least $11.6 billion in revenue, mostly from transaction fees from customers in the United States.
-According to the SEC’s complaint, (1) Binance should have registered as a broker-dealer, clearing agency, and exchange for Binance.com; (2) Binance and BAM Trading should have registered as clearing agencies and exchanges for Binance.US; and (3) BAM Trading should have registered as a broker-dealer.
-The SEC further asserts that Zhao is accountable as a control person for the relevant registration breaches at Binance and BAM Trading.
+According to the SEC’s complaint, which was submitted to the U.S. District Court for the District of Columbia, Zhao has been in control of Binance since at least July 2017.
+During this time, Zhao has allegedly earnedt $11.6 billion, mostly from transaction fees from customers in the U.S. According to the SEC’s complaint;

 CRYPTO ASSETS UNREGISTERED OFFER AND SALE

-The SEC levied charges against Binance for making unauthorized offers and sales of BNB, BUSD, and cryptocurrency loan products called “Simple Earn” and “BNB Vault.”
+The SEC levied charges against Binance for sales of BNB, BUSD and loan products called “Simple Earn” and “BNB Vault.”
 Additionally, the SEC accused BAM Trading of offering and selling Binance.US’s staking-as-a-service product without first registering it.
 Additionally, according to the lawsuit, Binance surreptitiously controls the funds that US consumers have staked in BAM’s staking program.

 ACCESS TO BINANCE.COM BY U.S. INVESTORS IS NOT RESTRICTED.

-According to the SEC’s complaint, Zhao and Binance established BAM Management and BAM Trading in September 2019 as part of a complex scheme to circumvent American federal securities laws by claiming that BAM Trading independently ran the Binance.US platform and that Americans couldn’t use the Binance.com platform.
-According to the lawsuit, Zhao and Binance secretly instructed Binance to permit and hide the ongoing use of Binance.com by several high-value U.S. clients while still maintaining significant engagement and control over the U.S. firm.
-The chief compliance officer of Binance once wrote in a communication to a colleague, “[w]e are operating as a fking unlicensed securities exchange in the USA, bro.”
+The SEC alleges Zhao and Binance created BAM Management and BAM Trading in 2019 to evade U.S. federal securities laws.
+The lawsuit claims Zhao secretly directed Binance to allow and conceal U.S. clients’ access while controlling the U.S. firm.
+The chief compliance officer of Binance once wrote in a communication to a colleague, “[w]e are operating as an unlicensed securities exchange in the USA, bro.”

 LYING TO INVESTORS